 Objectives

-- Learn how to identify and assess for responsive behaviours or BPSD
+• Learn how to identify and assess for changed behaviour

-- Discover best practice non-pharmacological means of managing responsive behaviours or BPSD
+• Discover best practice non-pharmacological means of managing changed behaviour

-- Understand the limited role of medication in treating responsive behaviours or BPSD
+• Understand the limited role medication plays in treating changed behaviour

 Dr. Andrew Ford